starchildluke/centiskorch/src/content/nicknames/centiskorch.md

 As for its name, it's a portmanteau of "**centi**pede" and "**skorch**".

-(**Please note**: *some nicknames were suggested by GPT-3.5 Turbo, a large language model [LLM] created by OpenAI.
+(**Please note**: *some of Centiskorch's nicknames were suggested by GPT-3.5 Turbo, a large language model [LLM] created by OpenAI.
 I usually prompt it to give me two lots of lists and I prune them.
 Most of them don't make the cut and I'll always note if they were from an LLM.*)

 ## Nicknames